2018ik/2018ik.github.io/_wiki/economical_trinity.markdown

 ## Background

 The **economical Trinity** is the Trinity in operation.
 While in essence, the Trinity of the Father, Son and Holy Spirit revealed in Matthew 28:19 has co-existed from eternity to eternity and is One, this Trinity entered into time for a move.
+Prior to entering into time as man, God was eternally perfect, complete but yet perfected, completed.
+He was yet to be processed, and did not have the human element.

 ## Biblical Basis